 4. Froot Loop fun!

 Skills learned: fine motor, colors, sorting, greater than and less than

 Froot Loops are a special treat in our house.
 When we pull them out, we first start with some sorting activities.
 I give each kiddo a bowl of fruit loops.
 Then, they have colored construction paper or a piece of paper with different colored circles or shapes on them.
 They take their time sorting the cereal into the correct colors.
 If you really want to work on some fine motor skills, take out some jumbo size kid tweezers and have them use those to sort the cereal!
 Then, we do some counting and talking about which color has the most or what color has the least.
 The last thing we do is make a little Froot Loop necklace.
 Make sure you tape the end of the yarn so it’s easier to string on!
 Sometimes, the kids wear them around for a bit, other times, they devour them immediately!

 Skills learned: fine motor, puzzles, sensory, spatial awareness

 This is the easiest, but sometimes the messiest, activity.
-I take a smaller bin (shoe box size) and fill it half full with uncooked rice.
+I take a smaller bin (shoebox size) and fill it half full with uncooked rice.
 Then, I take some board puzzles that match my child’s skill level and put the pieces in the rice.
 I shake it up a bit to mix the pieces around.
 Then, my child explores to find the pieces and match it to the correct puzzle.
-With my two year old, I started with easier puzzles and just one at a time.
+With my two-year-old, I started with easier puzzles and just one at a time.
 Then, I’ve added a few puzzles at a time.
-However, my 5 year old needs trickier puzzles to keep him busy!
+However, my five-year-old needs trickier puzzles to keep him busy!